 Basic Wirefeed Welding theory of operation and safety requirements.
 Covers Gas Metal Arc Welding (GMAW) and Flux Cored Arc Welding (FCAW) processes, shielding gas selection, and electrode selection based on the AWS electrode classification system.
 Safety procedures are also covered.
 Includes an introduction to hands-on welding techniques in the shop setting.
+CSS 100 and MATH 96 or concurrent enrollment or department chair permission.

-WT 113 Introduction to Inert Gas and Aluminum Welding(5)
+WT 113 Introduction to Inert Gas and Aluminum Welding (5)

 Basic inert gas welding theory of operation and safety requirements.
 Introduction to Gas Metal Arc Welding (GMAW) and Gas Tungsten Arc Welding (GTAW) processes and electrode selection based on the AWS electrode classification system.
 Includes an introduction to hands-on welding techniques in the shop setting.
+CSS 100 and MATH 96 or concurrent enrollment or department chair permission.